Back to Top

-Researchers in the Cancer Immunology, Inflammation and Tolerance program use a range of techniques to study how the immune system influences tumorigenesis and cancer therapy.
+Researchers in the Cancer Immunology, Inflammation, and Tolerance (CIIT) research program use a range of techniques to study how the immune system influences tumorigenesis and cancer therapy.
 The immune system can inhibit or promote tumor progression in local tissues where pre-malignancies form.
 Major program themes are to elucidate

 • How pre-malignancies create and sustain local immunologic tolerance necessary for tumor formation